MicrosoftDocs/playfab-docs/playfab-docs/gamemanager/pfab-account.md

 ![PlayFab - Create a new game](media/quickstart/playfab-create-new-game.png)

 PlayFab created your first title is automatically.
-To create additional new titles, select **New title** from the Ellipsis menu.
+To create another new title, select **New title** from the Ellipsis menu.

 ## Open the Game Manager for your title